Tree work contractor

 What qualifications should a tree surgery contractor have?

-NPTC/LANTRA Award Certificates for chain saw use are compulsory.
-Further information can be obtained from NPTC City and Guilds and Lantra.
+Find out about the NPTC City and Guilds / LANTRA Award Certificates for chain saw use which are compulsory.
 More advanced qualifications include certificates and diplomas in arboriculture that help to give a much more complete understanding of appropriate work for the situation and will enable the contractor to work to the latest version of British Standard 3998.
 This is essential, particularly when dealing with trees that are subject to a Tree Preservation Order.
 All arborists must comply with Health and Safety regulations, which include regular examinations of their safety clothing, climbing equipment, ropes and machinery (LOLER checks), with records to show these have been carried out.
 They must provide for the safety of others and use warning signs, barriers and cones, when working adjacent to the public highway.
 They should also be trained in First Aid, with a current certificate.

 How much insurance should a tree surgery contractor have?